How Winners of the UCB Family Epilepsy Scholarship Prepare to Go Back to School

 Finally, Elizabeth Stout from Augusta, Michigan and a recipient of the Epilepsy Leader Scholarship, says:

 “I do not have a traditional seizure action plan since I am able to respond to my seizures independently and do not generally need assistance.
 However, I have an 'explanation document' that contains information on my seizures such as how they will present, which I share with my teachers and other school personnel that benefit from the information.
 Luckily, I have never needed to use rescue medications for my seizures, but I do make sure to have a supply before returning to school.”

-The 2021 awardees represent 21 states, with nearly half being graduating high school seniors and the other half currently enrolled in undergraduate or graduate programs.
-This year’s winners will begin the academic year at 34 schools across the country pursuing degrees in law, human services, nursing, creative writing, and more.
+The 2022 awardees represent 21 states, with nearly half being graduating high school seniors and the other half currently enrolled in undergraduate or graduate programs.
+This year’s winners will begin the academic year at 30 schools across the country pursuing degrees in law, human services, nursing, creative writing, and more.
 As part of the selection process, applicants share their personal experiences, academic pursuits, and community achievements as part of their application.
-A distinguished panel of people living with epilepsy, their caregivers, and medical professionals specializing in neurology then selected the 2021 recipients from a pool of more than 500 applicants from across the country.
+A distinguished panel of people living with epilepsy, their caregivers, and medical professionals specializing in neurology then selected the 2022 recipients from a pool of almost 500 applicants from across the country.